ipld/go-ipld-prime/schema/HACKME_compiler.md

 Maybe this isn't all that important.
 But it seems unfortunate.

 But for all those drawbacks: it works.

+(This whole section has a double duty: it also serves as a nice list of cool features you get for free when using our codegen.)

 ### two packages, compiler is with dmt